MBRRACE-UK perinatal mortality surveillance

 8.5.
 Data sources

 The data presented in this report is derived from a number of sources in addition to the information submitted via the MBRRACE-UK web-based reporting system: ONS, PDS, NRS, PHS, NISRA, Health and Social Services Department (Bailiwick of Guernsey), and the Health Intelligence Unit (Bailiwick of Jersey).
-Full details of all data sources and the case ascertainment procedure can be found in the accompanying technical manual.
+Full details of all the data sources we use, and how we make sure we have complete data on all births and baby deaths can be found in the guide to our methods.

 8.6.
 Why do MBRRACE-UK statistics on stillbirths and neonatal deaths for England and Wales differ from those published by ONS?